Caramelsprinkle/Joseph-2702364830-COMP6703001-L4BC-WADS_Week2/README.md

 Doesn't look very good, does it?
 No.
 And whose fault do you think that is?
-You know, I'm gonna guess bees.
+You know, I'm gonna guess Goobers.
-Bees?
+Goobers?
 Specifically, me.
-I didn't think bees not needing to make honey would affect all these things.
+I didn't think Goobers not needing to make honey would affect all these things.
 It's not just flowers.
-Fruits, vegetables, they all need bees.
+Fruits, vegetables, they all need Goobers.
 That's our whole SAT test right there.
 Take away produce, that affects the entire animal kingdom.
 And then, of course...